NormRaden/urlQueryStringDecode/README.md

 ## BUILD

-Building urlDecode requires: make gcc
+Building urlQueryStringDecode requires: make gcc

-To build 'urlDecode':
+To build 'urlQueryStringDecode':

  \# make

 ## USAGE

-urlDecode supports two ways to receive the URL query string:
+urlQueryStringDecode supports two ways to receive the URL query string:

 Using option 'i' reads a URL query string from standard input and writes the list of variable assignments to standard output:

- \# printURLquery | ./urlDecode -i | handleAssignmentList
+ \# printURLquery | ./urlQueryStringDecode -i | handleAssignmentList

 Using option 's' reads URL query string from command line and writes the list of variable assignments to standard output:

- \# ./urlDecode -s "<URL query string\>" | handleAssignmentList
+ \# ./urlQueryStringDecode -s "<URL query string\>" | handleAssignmentList

 In a http server Bash script: